ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 ### Skinning

-![The preferred skin is set as grungosu as shown in the top-half.
+![The preferred skin is set as grungosu and there is no skin elements in the beatmapset folder as shown in the top-half.
 If the player have the skin name in the Skins folder, that skin will be used as shown in the bottom-half.][SS_ps]

 The `Preferred Skin` dropdown is used to set the preferred skin (from the player's `Skins` folder) to the defined skin name that will be used for the beatmap instead if the skin folder name is present in the player's `Skins` folder.
 If the skin folder name is not present, a notice will pop-up regarding the missing skin name and the player's default skin will be used.
 By default, `User's preference (No Change)` is used.

-Most mappers will just include the skin elements as part of the beatmap file so this setting is rarely used unless to decrease the filesize or is part of a beatmap project (where the skin may be provided on the project page itself).
-Very old beatmaps may use this.
+Most mappers will just include the skin elements as part of the beatmap file so this setting is rarely used unless to decrease the filesize or is part of a beatmap project (where the skin may be provided on the project page itself). _Ancient_ beatmaps may use this.

 An example of the usage would be [Beautiful Day - Bang!
 Bang!
 Bang! (-SiN-)][beatmap_PS] using the `grungosu` skin that _used_ to be available in the now-defunct `osume.exe` client (ancient _osu!_ updater with a preloaded list of skins available to be downloaded through the client).